emirhankartal-py/python_bidirectional_stepwise_selection/README.md

 See more about stepwise regression : https://en.wikipedia.org/wiki/Stepwise_regression

-Thanks @talhahascelik for base forward selection codes!
+Thanks to @talhahascelik for base forward selection codes!